GraspIO/docs-developers-guide/Grammar/Features.md

 ![Reference](img/Reference.png)

-The only difference is that, unlike `Attribute`, you cannot use it to create new element instances.
+The only difference is that, unlike the `Attribute`, you cannot use it to create new element instances.
 It can only point to existing elements of the specified `type` (or its subtypes), created elsewhere.

 The value of a reference is the GUID of the referenced element, which is dynamically substituted by its label or name when shown in the editor.

-Thanks to that, you can rename Grasp elements at any time without risk of breaking references that point at them.
+Thanks to that you can rename Grasp elements at any time without risking to break references pointing at them.